gantoreno/8base-tasklist/README.md

 A simple task list bootstraped with [`create-react-app`](https://github.com/facebook/create-react-app) and connecting to the [8Base](https://www.8base.com/) API for storage & serverless functions.

+**NOTE:** This app uses the free-tier version of 8Base.
+After 10 consecutive queries to the workspace, the API will get locked for 120 seconds, after that, you'll be able to fetch info and query again.
+Keep this in mind when running end-to-end tests.

 ## Features

 This project includes: